charleneweiss/charleneweiss.github.io/research.md

 <summary>Abstract</summary>
 <br>
 <span style="color:gray">
 Digital communications relies heavily on the usage of different types of codes.
-Prominent codes nowadays are rank-metric codes and subspace codes&mdash;the q-analogs of binary codes and binary codes with constant weight.
+Prominent codes nowadays are rank-metric codes and subspace codes&mdash;the $q$-analogs of binary codes and binary codes with constant weight.
 All these codes can be viewed as subsets of classical association schemes.
 A central coding-theoretic problem is to derive upper bounds for the size of codes.
 This thesis investigates Delsarte's powerful linear program whose optimum is precisely such a bound for codes in association schemes.
 The linear programs for binary codes and binary constant-weight codes have been extensively studied since the 1970s, but their optimum is still unknown.
-We determine in a unified way the optimum of the linear program in several ordinary q-analogs as well as in their affine counterparts.
+We determine in a unified way the optimum of the linear program in several ordinary $q$-analogs as well as in their affine counterparts.
 In particular, bounds and constructions for codes in polar spaces are established, where the bounds are sharp up to a constant factor in many cases.
 Moreover, based on these results, an almost complete classification of Steiner systems in polar spaces is provided by showing that they could only exist in some corner cases.
 </span>
 </details>